-Based upon a preliminary assessment, the Standard is not expected to have a material impact upon the transactions and balances recognised when it is first adopted.
+Based upon a preliminary assessment, the Standard is not expected to have a material impact upon the transactions and balances recognised when it is first adopted as most of the credit union's revenue arises from the provision of financial services which are governed by AASB 9 Financial Instruments.
+Few revenue transactions of the credit union are impacted by the new standard.